Public Enemy: 1987–1993: Mainstream success

 The group's debut album, Yo!
 Bum Rush the Show, was released in March 1987.
 In October 1987, music critic Simon Reynolds dubbed Public Enemy "a superlative rock band".
 They released their second album, It Takes a Nation of Millions to Hold Us Back, in 1988, which performed better in the charts than their previous release, and included the hit single "Don't Believe the Hype" in addition to "Bring the Noise".
-It was the first hip hop album to be voted album of the year in The Village Voices influential Pazz & Jop critics' poll.
+It was the first hip-hop album to be voted album of the year in The Village Voices influential Pazz & Jop critics' poll.

 In 1989, the group returned to the studio to record their third album, Fear of a Black Planet, which continued their politically charged themes.
 The album was supposed to be released in late 1989, but was pushed back to April 1990.
 It was the most successful of any of their albums and, in 2005, was selected for preservation in the National Recording Registry.
-It included the singles "Welcome to the Terrordome", written after the band was criticized by Jews for Professor Griff's anti-semitic comments, "911 Is a Joke", which criticized emergency response units for taking longer to arrive at emergencies in the black community than those in the white community, and "Fight the Power".
-"Fight the Power" is regarded as one of the most popular and influential songs in hip hop history.
+It included the singles "Welcome to the Terrordome", written after the band was criticized by Jews for Professor Griff's antisemitic comments, "911 Is a Joke", which criticized emergency response units for taking longer to arrive at emergencies in the black community than those in the white community, and "Fight the Power".
+"Fight the Power" is regarded as one of the most popular and influential songs in hip-hop history.
 It was the theme song of Spike Lee's Do the Right Thing.

 The group's fourth album, Apocalypse 91...
 The Enemy Strikes Black, continued this trend, with songs like "Can't Truss It", which addressed the history of slavery and how the black community can fight back against oppression; "I Don't Wanna be Called Yo Nigga", a track that takes issue with the use of the word nigga outside of its original derogatory context.
 The album also included the controversial song and video "By the Time I Get to Arizona", which chronicled the black community's frustration that some US states did not recognize Martin Luther King Jr.'s birthday as a national holiday.
 The video featured members of Public Enemy taking out their frustrations on politicians in the states not recognizing the holiday.

 In 1992, the group was one of the first rap acts to perform at the Reading Festival in the UK, headlining the second day of the three-day festival.